 - IP address leaks – IP address leaks are similar in that they expose personal information (your IP address) to the internet instead of keeping your address shielded within the VPN tunnel.
 These can occur if something happens to your connection to the VPN and the VPN client doesn't stop the leak with a kill switch.
 This kind of leak can be a short-term temporary problem or a long-term continuous leak.
 VPNs that don't handle IPv6 addresses properly can have long term IP address leaks.

 - WebRTC leaks – WebRTC leaks affect certain web browsers.
 They expose your IP address even if you are using a leak-free VPN.
-Browser based on Chromium (Firefox, Chrome, Brave, and others) are susceptible to this problem.
+Browsers based on Chromium (Firefox, Chrome, Brave, and others) are susceptible to this problem.